| (Narrator is always a

 through.
 (Clips of Tara skating and on podium at 97 Nationals

+are shown.)
 PF: Tara Lipinski

 was just driven, and I'd never seen a little girl quite like